Combining Abstract Argumentation and Machine Learning for Efficiently Analyzing Low-Level Process Event Streams: Introduction

-While most of these approaches try to map each (low-level) event to just one activity (discarding alternative interpretations of it) and they do not provide explanations for their results, the framework in \cite{paper} was devised to support interactive explorative analyses of any low-level trace $\trace$, allowing the user to obtain answers and explanations for \textit{Interpretation Queries} over any step $e_{curr}$ of $\trace$ as soon as it is produced (or, possibly, later on).
-Essentially, interpretation queries ask whether $e_{curr}$ can be interpreted as a step of an instance of a given activity type $A$.
-Several query variants are supported, which allow for stating conditions on the internal activity step, and/or the ordinal number of the activity instance, as well as for listing all valid interpretations of $e_{curr}$ satisfying the conditions required (see Section~\ref{sec:background} for some example queries and more detail).
-The computation of both answers to interpretation queries and explanation relies on encoding the underlying event-interpretation problem into an \emph{Abstract Argumentation Framework} (\emph{AAF}) (see Section \ref{sec:background}), which incorporates the given domain knowledge on both candidate event-activity mappings and activity-level behavioral constraints, and on solving specific instances of the acceptance problem over the AAF.
+In a nutshell, in this framework, interpretation queries can be used to ask whether $e_{curr}$ can be interpreted as a step of an instance of a given activity type $A$.
+Several query variants are supported by the framework, which specifically allow the user to state conditions on the internal activity step, and/or the ordinal number of the activity instance, as well as for listing all valid interpretations of $e_{curr}$ satisfying the conditions required.
+The computation of both answers to interpretation queries and explanation relies on encoding the underlying event-interpretation problem into an \emph{Abstract Argumentation Framework} (\emph{AAF}), which incorporates the given domain knowledge on both candidate event-activity mappings and activity-level behavioral constraints, and on solving specific instances of the acceptance problem over the AAF.
+More details on the queries and computation aspects of the AAF-based approach proposed in \cite{paper} are briefly illustrated in Section~\ref{sec:background}, which also provide some simple application examples for the sake of readability.

-In fact, the possibility of reasoning on alternative interpretations of log data and on associated explanations can turn very precious in application settings where multiple valid interpretations do exist for an event/trace, just because domain knowledge is not enough to dissolve all interpretation ambiguity, and where the users need to be provided timely with interpretable log event representations that are as complete and trustworthy as possible.
+Notably, the ability to reason about alternative interpretations of log data and their associated explanations can be extremely valuable in application contexts where multiple valid interpretations exist for an event or a trace.
+This is often due to the fact that the domain knowledge available is not enough to fully resolve interpretation ambiguities.
+In such contexts, users must be promptly provided with interpretable (possibly aggregated) representations of log events that are as complete and reliable as possible.

 However, as observed in \cite{paper}, if the known behavioral constraints are loose, the result of an interpretation query may contain too many items to be presented as-is to the user.
-To solve this information-load issue, mechanisms supporting top-k enumeration queries can be devised, by defining some suitable ordering over the interpretation arguments.